 Admission to the major is through an application process.
-Students apply early in the spring of their freshman or sophomore year.
+Students apply early in the spring of their first or sophomore year.
 In addition to filling out an information form, students submit samples of their writing in Northwestern courses and a few short essay responses to questions.
-Furthermore, they sit for an interview with Program faculty.
+They also sit for an interview with Program faculty.
 Students are selected based on their academic record in courses relevant to the kind of work they would do in the major, their demonstrated interest in American Studies as a field, and the likelihood that they will contribute to and benefit from a curriculum that emphasizes small classes, active participation and interchange, and intellectual independence.
 While the number of applicants and openings varies from year to year, there are generally several more applicants than can be accepted.

 An information session will be held in early winter quarter, with applications due in early spring quarter.
 Check the American Studies 2021-2022 calendar for dates and deadlines.